 Despite their accuracy, Kepler’s laws were simply a concise description of an observed pattern.
 Kepler gave no underlying physical principle to explain why his laws worked.
 The underlying principle was only later discovered by Newton, who was able to derive Kepler’s laws from his law of gravity.

 If you let the Earth’s distance be 10, then Bode’s law matched the distances of the (then) known planets to within a couple percent, with one exception.
 Bode’s law predicted a planet between Mars and Jupiter that didn’t exist.
-In 1781, Uranus was discovered, and agreed with Bode’s law to within a couple percent, so there began a search for the missing “fifth planet” between Mars and Jupiter.
-In 1801, the minor planet Ceres was discovered, and it was at exactly the distance Bode predicted.
+In 1781 Uranus was discovered, and agreed with Bode’s law to with a couple percent, so there began a search for the missing “fifth planet” between Mars and Jupiter.
+In 1801 the minor planet Ceres was discovered, and was at exactly the distance Bode predicted.
 It would seem that Bode’s law was a valid model, despite its lack of an underlying cause.

 Two things eventually killed Bode’s law.
 The first was the discovery of other “planets” (now known as asteroids) between Mars and Jupiter which did not follow the law, and the second was the discovery of Neptune in 1846, which wildly disagreed with the law.
 Of course now we know our solar system is far more complex than Bode’s law implies.
 We also know of a few other stars with planetary systems, and they don’t seem to follow similar rules very well.